 \subsection{Methodology}

-\para{Testbed.} Our evaluation uses two of the mainstream serverless platforms, AWS Lambda~\cite{aws_lambda} and Alibaba Cloud Function Compute~\cite{ali_function_compute}, that provide different resource options.
-AWS Lambda provides a maximum of 10 GBytes memory allocation for each serverless function.
-Its corresponding cloud storage service, S3, grants unlimited bandwidth to concurrent access.
+\para{Cloud serverless testbed.} Our evaluation uses two of the mainstream serverless platforms, AWS Lambda~\cite{aws_lambda} and Alibaba Cloud Function Compute~\cite{ali_function_compute}, that provide different resource options.
+AWS Lambda provides a maximum of 10 GBs of memory allocation for each serverless function.
+Its corresponding cloud storage service, \emph{S3}, grants unlimited bandwidth to concurrent access.
 Alibaba Cloud Function Compute has different resource availability compared with AWS Lambda.
-It allows a maximum memory allocation of 32 Gbytes and its cloud storage OSS puts a limit on the concurrent bandwidth, e.g. a total of 10Gb/s for a normal user.
-Our evaluation is mainly performed on AWS Lambda and we evaluate \FP on Alibaba Cloud Function Compute to discuss the effect of resource availability on different serverless platforms.
+It allows a maximum memory allocation of 32 GBs, and its cloud storage \emph{OSS} puts a limit on the concurrent bandwidth, e.g., a total of 10 Gb/s for a normal customer.
+Most of our evaluations are on AWS Lambda, and we leverage Alibaba Cloud Function Compute to study the impact of resource availability on different serverless platforms.

-\para{Models and Datasets.} The DL models used for our evaluation are displayed in Table \ref{tab:models}. \emph{ResNet101}, \emph{AmoebaNet-D18}, and \emph{AmoebaNet-D36} are popular Convolution Neural Network (CNN) models for computer vision tasks. \emph{BERT-Large} is a transformer model for natural language processing.
+\para{Models and datasets.} The DL models used for our evaluation are in Table \ref{tab:models}. \emph{ResNet101}, \emph{AmoebaNet-D18}, and \emph{AmoebaNet-D36} are popular Convolution Neural Network (CNN) models for computer vision tasks. \emph{BERT-Large} is a transformer model for natural language processing.
 We use the popular image classification dataset \emph{CIFAR-10} to train the CNN models.
 To train \emph{BERT-Large}, we run masked language modeling on the dataset \emph{Wikitext-2}.
-We use synchronous Stochastic Gradient Descent (SGD) optimizer with the same global batch size (further explained in \S~\ref{sec:overall-perf}) for all tested designs in the evaluation, and we report the average per-iteration training time and cost.
+We use synchronous Stochastic Gradient Descent (SGD) optimizer with the same global batch size (further explained in \S\ref{sec:overall-perf}) for all tested designs in the evaluation, and we report the average per-iteration training time and cost.